Do you have a website in many languages? Learn how to use Yoast SEO with WPML to optimize your multilingual site and generate more traffic.

 Here is a short video that explains the multilingual workflow of translating Yoast SEO textual attributes using WPML:

-- A recent version of WPML and the String Translation add-on.
+- Multilingual CMS version of WPML.
+Install the WPML core plugin plus the String Translation add-on plugin.

 - Yoast SEO